Skip to content

 An photo depicting the physical properties of dioptase, including its color and crystal structure.

 Dioptase is not only visually stunning but also fascinating from a scientific perspective.
 This mineral exhibits a hexagonal crystal system, meaning its crystals form in a geometric arrangement that can be mesmerizing.
 The vibrant green colour, sometimes verging on dark blue-green, is a standout feature that makes dioptase highly sought after among collectors and gem enthusiasts.
+Some dioptase crystals are transparent, which increases their desirability and value.

 One of dioptase’s remarkable physical properties is its distinctive internal cleavage planes, which allow it to break along specific directions.
 This trait and its pyroelectric properties—generating an electric charge in response to temperature changes—make dioptase a unique and uncommon mineral.